-II.
-As for the implementation status of recusal bearing on the interest of an independent director is involved, the name of the independent director, proposal, reasons for the recusal, and participation in the voting shall be described: None.

-III.Method of communication between Independent Directors, the Internal Audit Supervisor, and CPA (the material matters, methods, and results of the communication regarding the Company's finance and business):

-- (I) The Company's internal auditing unit sends audit reports and follow-up reports on audit deficiencies and improvements to independent directors every month and convenes audit committee meetings at least once a quarter to provide independent directors with audit services and audit results and their tracking status. - (II) During the quarterly audit committee meetings, the CPAs report the Company's and domestic and overseas subsidiaries' financial statements review or audit results, internal control audits, the impact of the revision and release of IFRSs bulletins on the Company, and other relevant legal requirements to the independent directors, and communicate whether there is any adjusted entry in financial statements or whether the amendment of the law affects the accounting method. - (III) Audit officers, CPAs and independent directors may communicate directly with each other as needed at any time, and the communication channels are smooth. - Note 1: If a supervisor or independent director resigned before the end of the year, the resignation date should be indicated in the remarks column.
+- (II) Other resolution that has not been passed by the Audit Committee but passed by two-thirds or more of all Directors: None. - II.
+As for the implementation status of recusal bearing on the interest of an independent director is involved, the name of the independent director, proposal, reasons for the recusal, and participation in the voting shall be described: None. - III.
+Method of communication between Independent Directors, the Internal Audit Supervisor, and CPA (the material matters, methods, and results of the communication regarding the Company's finance and business): - (I) The Company's internal auditing unit sends audit reports and follow-up reports on audit deficiencies and improvements to independent directors every month and convenes audit committee meetings at least once a quarter to provide independent directors with audit services and audit results and their tracking status. - (II) During the quarterly audit committee meetings, the CPAs report the Company's and domestic and overseas subsidiaries' financial statements review or audit results, internal control audits, the impact of the revision and release of IFRSs bulletins on the Company, and other relevant legal requirements to the independent directors, and communicate whether there is any adjusted entry in financial statements or whether the amendment of the law affects the accounting method. - (III) Audit officers, CPAs and independent directors may communicate directly with each other as needed at any time, and the communication channels are smooth. - Note 1: If a supervisor or independent director resigned before the end of the year, the resignation date should be indicated in the remarks column.
 The actual attendance rate (%) is calculated based on the actual number of attendances during the term of office. - Note 2: Before the end of the year, if there is a re-election of a supervisor or independent director, the new and old supervisors should be listed.
 In the remarks column, it should indicate whether the supervisor is the old, new or re-elected and the re-election date.
 The actual attendance rate (%) is calculated based on the actual number of attendances during the term of office.